j-krieg/layerfmri/03_bet_algorithms/README.md

-# BET Algorithm Comarison for 7 T1-Weighted Images #
+# BET Algorithm Comparison for 7 T1-Weighted Images #

-Five different configurations were testes with
+Five different configurations were tested with

 - FSL's bet with T1 only
 - FSL's bet with T1 and T2
 - ROBEX with T1 only
-- ROBEX with with T1 and T2
+- ROBEX with T1 and T2
 - HD-BET with T1 only

 <br>
-ROBEX is provided [here](https://www.nitrc.org/projects/robex) and claims:
+ROBEX is provided [here](https://github.com/MIC-DKFZ/HD-BET) [here](https://www.nitrc.org/projects/robex) and claims:

 > Many methods have been proposed in the literature, but they often: 1. work well on certain datasets but fail on others; 2. require case-specific parameter tuning.
 ROBEX aims for robust skull-stripping across datasets with no parameter settings.